Crown-Commercial-Service/digitalmarketplace-frontend-toolkit/README.md

 ### Templates

 Templates are found in the `./toolkit/templates` folder.
 They are Jinja templates with an `.html` extension.
-Their naming matches the naming of the example markup files.
+Their name corresponds to the name of the example.
 They get rendered once for each of the provided examples, using the provided examples' data.

 ### SASS